stbaer/simplify-flat-array/README.md

 `npm run test`

-The tests from simplify-js are included, only changed the points format
+The tests from simplify-js are included, only changed the points format.